 Mr J. Maw – Teacher of Physical Education and Assistant Head Teacher

-Miss B. Millman – Teacher of Physical Education, and Art
+Miss B. Millman – Teacher of Physical Education

 The Physical Education Department has a ‘Sport for All and Education for All’ philosophy, it is essential to strive for excellence.
 We ensure that as a PE department we promote a healthy active lifestyle and sporting opportunities for all, in curriculum and extra-curricular activities.